PublicAPIs-dev/intuit-api/docs/faq/graphql-vs-rest.md

-The Ecosystem API handles errors differently.
+The GraphQL API handles errors differently.
 Errors related to the API gateway later will return status codes 4** or 5**, but API errors will return HTTP status code 200 and provide all of the necessary information within the response body.
 Refer to [this section](../../graphql-concepts/error-handling-best-practices) for more details.

 ### Operations